Return to On Line Documents

 For about 8 years I have kept my eyes open for General Electric "Computer Department" computing equipment.
 Lurking about the Computer History Museum in Mountain View, California helps keep one focused and is a center of activity.

 The first computer manufactured by the "Department" was the "ERMA" under contract to Bank of America.
 The initial tube design of a fixed program machine was made by SRI (now Stanford Research Incorporated) and "modified" "by the good folks at G.E." (an advertising slogan at the time) into a transistorized general purpose computer.
 (It did have one very special instruction - the "tumble instruction" designed to help sorting.
-It had 3 or 4 operands and could well be an example of a "complex" as opposed to "RISK" instruction.)
+It had 3 or 4 operands and could well be an example of a "complex" as opposed to "RISC" instruction.)
 One of the original 30 machines is on display at Bank of America's private museum in Concord, CA. The next was a contract to manufacture (and provide support for) the NCR 304.

 Nothing further was located by anyone that I know of for five years, and several General Electric "Computer Department" reunions.